 - Remove and serve with melted butter.

-Tip: If you are cooking a large lobster tail, and want to avoid drying out the meat, wrap the tail in aluminium foil before baking.
+Tip: If you are cooking a large lobster tail, and want to avoid drying out the meat, wrap the tail in aluminum foil before baking.

 Grilled Lobster Tails